argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 === "Left bottom panel"

     This expandable area displays the annotation guidelines.
+The annotation guidelines can be edited by owner and admin roles in the dataset settings.

 === "Right bottom panel"